ajish-antony/ipstack-containerisation/README.md

 ## Pre-Requests

 - Knowledge in Docker and docker compose
-- DOcker compose installed and configured
+- Docker compose installed and configured
-- basic knowledge in ipstack and it's working
+- Basic knowledge in ipstack and it's working
 - Need an IP stack Login and API for location finding

 ## Behind the Code